du-almeidalima/flutter-course/README.md

-# Section 9: Shopps App (HTTP)
+# Section 10: Shopps App (HTTP)

 This is the repository for the Flutter course ([Flutter and Dart - The Complete Guide](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/))
-In this section I'll be building an Shopps app, specifically in this section, I'll tackle how to use HTTP Requests in Flutter
+In this section I'll be building an Shopps app, specifically in this section, I'll tackle how to use Animations with Flutter.

 In here all my commits will be made with comments and the title of the lesson.